Ishak96/File-system/README.md

 ```
 	cd PROJET_OS
 ```
-compile the project
+Then create the bin and obj dir's
 ```
-make
+	mkdir obj bin
 ```
-To run the project
+compile docs
 ```
-	./bin/fmanag [-d] [dir]
+make gendocs
 ```

-To compile tests
+To compile tests and shell interface
 ```
 	make test
 ```